mahmoudk1000/azdo-runner-operator/README.md

 ## Bugs & Known Issues

-- **Webhook validation error messages:**
 - The webhooks will reject CRDs with invalid values (such as out-of-range numbers or unsupported enum values) at creation or update time.
 - However, the error reason returned by the webhook may be generic or show as "unknown reason" in the Kubernetes events or API response, rather than a detailed validation message.

----

 ## License